jkomoros/boardgame/TUTORIAL.md

 }
 ```

 Of course, you'd also need to stand up a mysql server to connect to and configure the tables correctly.
-The `boardgame-mysql-admin` tool, in `storage/mysql/cmd/boardgame-mysql-admin`, makes this incredibly easy to setup a server and roll its schema forward.
+The `boardgame-util db` tool makes this incredibly easy to setup a server and roll its schema forward.

-Check out `storage/mysql/README.md` for more information on configuring the server connection string and using `boardgame-mysql-admin`.
+Check out `storage/mysql/README.md` for more information on configuring the server connection string and using `boardgame-util db`.

 ### Conclusion